JetBrains/intellij-sdk-docs/topics/user_interface_components/notifications.md

 ### Editor Banner

+For UI reference, see [Banner](https://jetbrains.design/intellij/controls/banner/) in the IntelliJ Platform UI Guidelines.

 Notifications that appear at the top of the file editor are a great way to ask the user to take an important action that would otherwise impede their experience if ignored (e.g., missing SDK, setup/project configuration requiring user input).

 Register an implementation of [`EditorNotifications.Provider`](upsource:///platform/platform-api/src/com/intellij/ui/EditorNotifications.java) using `com.intellij.editorNotificationProvider` extension point.